Tsapnidis-Andreas/Portfolio-Analysis-with-Python/README.md

 ### Portfolio Optimization
 The code entails:<br>
-Pulling data from yahoo finance via the yfinance Python library <br>
+Creating a GUI (Graphic User Interface) where the user enters the stickers of the stocks Pulling data from yahoo finance via the yfinance Python library <br>
 Calculating the monthlyy returns <br>
 Calculating the average monthly return and the monthly standard deviation of each stock <br>